smecsia/jrmvnrunner/README.md

 # JRMVNRunner

-If you are looking for the easy way to run your JRuby application and to indicate the jar dependencies in a single place, this library might be one of the acceptable variants for you.
+If you are looking for the easy way to run your JRuby application and to indicate the gem and jar dependencies in a single place, this library might be one of the acceptable options for you.
 Please take a look at the analogues first, like [JBundler](https://github.com/mkristian/jbundler) and [Doubleshot](https://github.com/sam/doubleshot).

 ## Why?